peter-mouland/web-caddy/boilerplate/CONTRIBUTING.md

 ## Working with dependencies

-If you want to make changes to the bower dependencies, you can clone them down from [here](http://github.com/skyglobal) and do the following.
+If you want to make changes to the bower dependencies:

  * `cd some-bower-dependency/`
  * `bower link`